Low Level Parent Phase Reconstruction edit page

 Merge alpha grains to beta grains

-% all neighbouring alpha - beta grains
+% all neighboring alpha - beta grains

 grainPairs = neighbors(parentGrains(alphaName), parentGrains(betaName));